| Proletarians

 LET US RETAKE MARIATEGUI AND RECONSTITUTE

-On the 80th anniversary of the
+HIS PARTY On the 80th anniversary of the

 birth of José Carlos Mariátegui and 47 years